 What types of surgeries were they?

 What kind of tests are recommended for an annual exam?

 At the top of our list is Cedar Pet Clinic Lake Elmo!
 Dr. John Baillie has been seeing RICA's iguanas for many years.
-He has handled four emergency spays, an abcess the size of a golf ball, and numerous infections.
-The other vets are familiar with iguanas and Dr. Plantz has done tail amputations.
+He has handled four emergency spays, an abcess the size of a golf ball, numerous infections and several tail amputations.
+Dr. Kirstin Keller is another great vet at Cedar Pet Clinic.
+She performed Munchkin's spay and Fluffy's tail amputation.
 The clinic serves the East Metro area of St. Paul, MN and Western WI.
 Check out their website at: